The Power of Fun in Parenting: Fight or Play

 It can be educational in a natural and fun way, as children learn about different types of plants, and meet a variety of creepy crawlers in the dirt they are digging.

-As you garden with your child, you will have an opportunity to bond with them.
-Children are likely to open up and talk more if they are busily engaged in an activity with you, rather than if you sit them down with the intention of having a chat.
+As you garden with your child, there will be time to chat.
+Children are more likely to open up and talk about their feelings if they are busily engaged in an activity alongside you.

 How to garden with your child